 With a fresh look, some UI tweaks, and tons of features, Contacts+ will quickly replace your standard dialer and messaging app.
 The main screen of the app shows three tabs: SMS, Contacts, and Calls (recents).
 There is no separate Favourites tab, but the Contacts tab has options to show all, Favourites, groups or a custom list.

-Clean material design, smooth user interface, lightweight; these are some adjectives that describe Ready Contacts.
+Clean material design, smooth user interface, lightweight; these are some adjectives that describe Dialer, Phone, Call Block & Contacts.
 But what sets it apart is its unique feature: the call bubble.
 This is a small button (drag and drop it wherever you want) that appears only when you make or receive a call.
 It can show you the last SMS or email you have received from that person so that you never stay out of context.
 It also lets you quickly launch apps (Gmail or calendar for example) while talking to your contact.